jeanslack/FFcuesplitter/README.md

 Splits big audio tracks and automatically embeds tags using the information contained in the associated **"CUE"** sheet.
 It supports multiple CUE sheet encodings and many input formats (due to FFmpeg), including APE format, without need installing extra audio libs and packages.
-Can be used both as a Python module (API) or in command line mode.
+It has the ability to accept both files and directories as input while also working in recursive mode.
+Can be used both as a Python module and from command line.

 # Features

 - Supports many input formats.
 - Convert to Wav, Flac, Ogg, Mp3.
 - Ability to copy source codec and format without re-encoding.
+- Batch files processing for both files and directories.
 - Auto-tag from .cue file data.
 - Supports multiple .cue file encodings.
 - Works on Linux, MacOs, FreeBSD, Windows.
-- Can be used both as a Python module or in command line mode.
+- Can be used both as a Python module and in command line mode.

 ## Requires